KC Streetcar: Route

-The downtown streetcar runs along a 5.7 mi route between the River Market and University of Missouri-Kansas City (UMKC) running through the central business district and the Crossroads, mostly along Main Street.
+The KC Streetcar runs along a 6.4 mi route between Berkley Riverfront Park and the University of Missouri–Kansas City (UMKC), running through the River Market, central business district, and the Crossroads, mostly along Main Street.
 KC Streetcar makes stops about every two blocks in Downtown and every four blocks south of there, with 18 designated stops.
 On Main Street south of Union Station, KC Streetcar uses transit-only lanes.
 It connects directly with Amtrak, local and commuter RideKC bus services (including a direct route to Kansas City International Airport) and several RideKC bike-share kiosks.
 Proponents tout the initial segment as one of the simplest and straightest modern streetcar routes in the United States.

 Stations

 All platforms offer level boarding and real-time arrival information.